Warning: This document is for training purpose only. Please refer to your aircraft's POH when making any flight related decisions.

 - Air is ducted to the engine cylinders through intake manifold tubes.

-- The air intake may be blocked for different reasons.
+- The air intake can get blocked for different reasons.
 Most commonly by induction ice.

-- If the air intake is blocked, an alternate air intake door is automatically opened by engine suction.
+- If the air intake is obstructed, an alternate air intake automatically opens by engine suction.

 - Alternate air is unfiltered and when used will cause about 10% power loss at full throttle.